ESZlab/Alphitobius_metabarcoding/README.md

 Input files can be directy dowloaded from the BioprojectID (PRJNA1330245) and are considered as raw data.

 ### The main results are linked to the manuscript:
 "Chemical characterization and gut microbial response unveil polystyrene biodegradation in the lesser mealworm" (in review).
-This README will be updated with citation details upon acceptance.

 ---